LGBTI

 Policies and procedures in each workplace protect staff from discrimination.
 They include the values of the organisation, prevention of bullying and harassment and local Occupational Health and Safety policies and procedures.
 If you experience discrimination in your workplace as a result of your sexual orientation speak to your manager, or your human resource department.

-Caring for the LGBT population
+Caring for the LGBTQIA+ population

-As the health care needs of the LGBTI population become increasingly important, healthcare professionals require appropriate academic and clinical training in preparation for the increased demand for culturally competent care.
+As the health care needs of the LGBTQIA+ population become increasingly important, healthcare professionals require appropriate academic and clinical training in preparation for the increased demand for culturally competent care.
 This is relevant to nurses and midwives, as they are the core direct caregivers in many health care settings.

-Understanding the law and LGBTI
+Understanding the law and LGBTQIA+

 Body